Llívia: History

 Before Ancient Rome, Llívia was the site of an Iberian oppidum that commanded the region.

 During the time of Ancient Rome, it was named after Livia, and was called Julia Lybica.
 It was the capital of Cerdanya until it was replaced by Hix, a commune of Bourg-Madame, France.

 In 672, during the period of the Visigoths, its citadel, the castrum Libiae, was held by the rebel Flavius Paulus (Paul of Narbonne) against King Wamba.

 In the 8th century, it may also have been the scene of the siege by which governor Abdul Rahman Al Ghafiqi of Muslim Spain rid himself of the Moorish (Berber) rebel Uthman ibn Naissa ("Munnuza"), who had allied himself with Duke Eudo of Aquitaine to improve the chances of his rebellion, ahead of the Battle of Tours (732 or 733), also known as the Battle of Poitiers.

 In 1479, during the Catalan Civil War, Llívia castle was destroyed by the forces of Louis XI after fourteen months of siege.

 Following the Franco-Spanish War (1635–1659), the Treaty of the Pyrenees in 1659 ceded the comarques of Roussillon, Conflent, Capcir, Vallespir, and northern Cerdanya ("Cerdagne") to the Kingdom of France and established the Pyrenees as the border between France and Spain.
 However, the treaty stipulated that only villages were to be ceded to France, and Llívia was considered a town (vila in Catalan), since it had the status of the ancient capital of Cerdanya.
 So Llívia remained a Spanish enclave within France.
 This situation was confirmed in the Treaty of Llívia, signed in 1660.
 The maps were not accurate and it was originally not obvious that Llívia would be an enclave.
 The borders were ratified in the Treaty of Bayonne in 1866.

 Under the Nationalist government of Francisco Franco, residents required special passes to cross France to the rest of Spain.

 After the Spanish Civil War, there were several initiatives to convert Llívia into a free republican territory.

 The road connecting Llívia to the rest of Spain was the location of the war of the stop signs; stop signs were placed by the French authorities and removed overnight by protesters on many instances in the 1980s.

-During the vote on the Catalan declaration of independence in 2017, 561 out of 591 votes cast in Llívia were in favor of independence.
+During the 2017 Catalan independence referendum, a vote on the Catalan declaration of independence, 561 out of 591 votes cast in Llívia were in favour of independence.
 The referendum was deemed illegal by the Spanish courts, but the Spanish police did not intervene to stop the vote in the town.